pdelfino/Projeto-livre/README.md

 **Despite having the idea of the project, I am not the responsible for writting this code.** By that time, I was just a hobbyist and knew very little about programming.

 However, I was the leader of the  team responsible for building this project.
-The team had people with design, programming and law skills.
+Something like the Project Manager or Product Owner.
+The team had people with design, programming and legal skills.
 I was responsible for submiting the code for the contest _Vai Mudar na Copa_ via Github.
-The code remained here.
+Hence, the code remained here.

-The main author of this code was Thiago Cavalcante.
+The main author of this code is Thiago Cavalcante.
 His email is: ```thicosc at gmail dot com```.

 Ítalo Ferreira dos Santos was
 resposible for the design, his email is ```oi at italoferreira dot com dot br```

-The other members contributed to the legal aspects:
+The other members contributed to the legal aspects of the project:

 + Fernanda Almeida Fernandes de Oliveira ```fernandaafoliveira at gmail dot com```
 + Ricardo Carrion ```rcarrionalves at gmail dot com```; and,